Applied industry research

-Our seven new students have been on an intensive programme of academic, personal development and transferable skills training over the past eight weeks.
+Our 5 new students have been on an intensive programme of academic, personal development and transferable skills training over the past eight weeks.
 They have been working hard on their literature reviews and preparing for their move to industry where the applied research projects really begin.

 We thank WWF, Wates Group, Heathrow, Aviva and WRAP for their collaboration and look forward to the industry based sustainability research that will have enduring value for these companies.

 The photo below shows our 2019/20 cohort from left to right - Harry Russell, Laurence Cummins, Pete Hemmings, Joanna Trewern and Sarah Gray

 This years conference theme was ‘How does my research contribute to enhance societal well-being delivered by my host organization’.
 We had 6 presentations from our students in year 2 of their research - it was amazing to see how much they have done, the variety of experiences they have had and the diverse range of research taking place.
 For our new cohort, each student had the challenge of presenting a '3 minute thesis' to convey what their research project is about, how it impacts the company sponsoring their research, whilst keeping to a strict 3 minute deadline - the audience watched the seconds ticking by....
 The display of 7 poster from students across the cohorts showing their latest findings and impact their research is having was well received and generated much discussion.
 The day concluded with an award ceremony for Best Presentation won by Luke Deamer, Best Poster won by Ceri Fenwick and Best 3-minute thesis won by Joanna Trewern.